jcsteh/osara/readme.md

 All notes in a chord are automatically selected, so you can manipulate the entire chord.
 For example, pressing Delete will delete the chord.

-When you've moved to a chord, you can move through individual notes using the Up and Down arrow keys (OSARA: Move to previous note in chord, OSARA: Move to next note in chord).
+When you've moved to a chord, you can move through individual notes using the Up and Down arrow keys (OSARA: Move to higher note in chord, OSARA: Move to lower note in chord).
 When you move to a note, that note will be previewed, its name and length will be reported.
 The single note will also be selected so you can manipulate just that note.
 For example, moving to the third note in a chord then pressing Delete will delete only that note.